ethanshutt/journal/src/posts/post-one.md

 ---
-title: This is my Third post.
+title: Check out my first post
-description: Detroit Lions.
+description: This is a new post made by me.
-date: 2019-11-07
+date: 2019-11-18
 tags: new-tag
 layout: post.njk
 ---